 I also want to mention that even though my daughter was premature, I truly believe that everyone should wear their child if it’s possible.
 There is a bond there that is just amazing and I think every parent should be able to experience that and every child should have the benefit of that connection as well.
 It’s amazing.

-Let me share a story from another woman This is from Nicole at Bebeology.
+Let me share a story from another woman 🙂 This is from Nicole at Bebeology (formerly).
 She is amazing btw.
 I have mentioned both her and her store on this blog before.
-I just adore her and think that she is such a sweet soul.
-Anyhow Here is her testimony to the Moby
+Anyhow, here is her testimony to the Moby:

 “I love the Moby Wrap and it is definitely one of the few items that I cannot live without.
 My son was born 4 weeks early and we started using the Moby Wrap at the hospital.
 Since he was pre-term, it was highly recommend that we practice a lot of skin-to-skin contact immediately following his birth.
 I was very surprised how many of the nurses were not familiar with baby-wearing and I was extremely happy that I had taken the time to learn the basic wrap a few days before our son arrived.
 I believe my son enjoyed being “hugged” close to me in the fabric, and I know that I enjoyed the closeness of wearing my baby.
 Since his birth, the Moby Wrap is the only way that I can get anything done at home.
 He feels very secure and I am hands-free most of my day.
 I run a small home-based business and incorporating play, security, and attachment into my daily work tasks is essential!
 Most days the only way I get him to nap is when he is wrapped and worn.
 He also gets swaddled in the same fabric with a Moby Swaddle blanket every night.
 I believe the familiar comfort of the fabric adds extra comfort to our nighttime routine.”

 Do you babywear?
 Have you found it to be a useful tool for parenting?